 For questions, email the Program Committee Chair: Alicia JW Takaoka, Send email

 Software and smart devices are becoming more embedded in our daily lives.
 Ethical concerns about omissions of groups of people and the biases of developers have come under rightful scrutiny by researchers and the general public.
 Our increased dependence on the built environment and those who make it require critical examination and reflection.
-In this inaugural workshop, we examine intersectionality, which is the recognition that individual categorizations like race and gender create interdependent systems of discrimination or systemic disadvantage, as a requirement in software engineering education and foundational in software engineering.
+In this inaugural workshop, we examine intersectionality, which is the recognition that individual categorizations like race and gender create interdependent systems of discrimination or systemic disadvantage, as a requirement in software engineering education and in software engineering.
 Submissions examining the team composition, management practices, user perspectives, products in development or in use, processes that guide hiring practices or workplace culture, and policies that govern aspects of software development are encouraged.
-This workshop explores the importance of intersectionality as a foundational concept in software engineering.
+This workshop explores the importance of intersectionality as a concept in software engineering.

 The use of networked technologies to highlight the state of academia and work in recent years has led to intense polarization and fragmentation across cultural, political, and geographic boundaries.
 In response, empirical software engineering researchers have produced results that indicate the need for changes to software engineering practices, policies, and team composition, hiring, and education through sustainability and inclusion.
 This work impacts teams, users, and organizations software and applications are designed and deployed.
 An example of this is seen in the EU AI Act and the call to create AI, algorithmic, and autonomous systems auditing methods and impartial auditors.